-In the inaugural season as the Jumbo Shrimp, attendance increased by more than 61,000 – the most of any Double-A ballpark and a Baseball Grounds of Jacksonville-record 23 percent – to more than 325,000 for the first time in seven years.
-The opening homestand of 41,276 was the highest-attended series in the ballpark's history.
-The Jumbo Shrimp earned the Southern League’s Organization of the Year and Promotional Trophy, winning two Minor League Baseball Promotions of the Month.
+In the inaugural season as the Jumbo Shrimp, attendance increased by more than 61,000 – the most of any Double-A ballpark and a Baseball Grounds of Jacksonville-record 23 percent – to more than 325,000.
+The team won the Southern League’s Organization of the Year and Promotional Trophy.

-Babby has invested more than $1.8 million into the Baseball Grounds of Jacksonville to add the Budweiser Tiki Terrace, renovate all the private luxury suites on the BDO Suite Level, develop the Hot Corner group hospitality area, expand the suite-level lounge and improve other ballpark areas.
+Babby has invested more than $1.8 million into the Baseball Grounds, adding the Budweiser Tiki Terrace, renovating all the private luxury suites on the Suite Level, developing the Hot Corner group hospitality area, expanding the suite-level lounge and improving other ballpark areas.